PayBas/RankPostStyling/README.md

 - Spanish
 - Arabic
 - Croatian
+- Polish
+- French
+- Turkish

 ## Installation
 1. [Download the latest release](https://github.com/PayBas/RankPostStyling/releases) and unzip it.
-2. Copy the entire contents from the unzipped folder to `phpBB/ext/paybas/rankpoststyling/`.
+2. Copy the entire contents from the unzipped folder to `/ext/paybas/rankpoststyling/`.
 3. Navigate in the ACP to `Customise -> Manage extensions`.
 4. Find `Rank Post Styling` under "Disabled Extensions" and click `Enable`.

 ## Uninstallation
 1. Navigate in the ACP to `Customise -> Manage extensions`.
 2. Click the `Disable` link for `Rank Post Styling`.
-3. To permanently uninstall, click `Delete Data`, then delete the `rankpoststyling` folder from `phpBB/ext/paybas/`.
+3. To permanently uninstall, click `Delete Data`, then delete the `rankpoststyling` folder from `/ext/paybas/`.

 ### License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)